 What is Digital Maturity?

 For many companies, digital transformation has become synonymous with technology adoption.
-Executives proudly list off their alphabet soup of tools—AI, MES, IoT, Cloud, Digital Twin—as though the number of systems implemented is a proxy for progress.
-But if you peel back the layers, what you often find is not transformation, but complexity disguised as modernization.
+Executives proudly list off their alphabet soup of tools (e.g., AI, MES, IoT, Cloud, Digital Twin, etc.) as though the number of systems implemented is a proxy for progress.
+Why?
+Because it is easy!

 True digital maturity isn’t about how many tools you’ve deployed; it’s about how seamlessly your business operates.
-And the best way to measure that is to look at your handoffs—those invisible baton-passing moments between systems, people, and departments.
-Because the fewer handoffs you need to execute work, the closer you are to operational flow.
+And the best way to measure that is to look at your handoffs.
+The fewer handoffs you need to execute work, the closer you are to an operational flow.
 And in the digital era, flow beats fragmentation every time.

 What Is Digital Maturity, Really?